 Sunflower seeds are often forgotten in the pantry but they are super nutritious and can also add great flavour to food.
 Here are six ways to cook with sunflower seeds:

-It is relatively easy to grow sunflowers at home.
-Sunflowers like full sun but they also need a bit of shelter so they don’t fall over.
+It is relatively easy to grow a sunflower garden in New Jersey.
+Sunflowers like full sun, but they also need a bit of shelter, so they don’t fall over.
 Against a wall or a fence is perfect.
-Literally sow the seeds where you want the sunflowers to grow.
+Literally, sow the seeds where you want the sunflowers to grow.
 Place the seeds about 12mm deep and 45cm apart.
-Mid April to May is the best time of year to sow sunflower seeds.
-Give them a good thorough water at least once a week.
+Mid-April to May is the best time of year to sow sunflower seeds.
+Give them good thorough water at least once a week.

 If you want to cut your sunflowers do so early in the morning and make sure you use a tall vase so that their heads are supported.